wcsd vehicle use procedures and expectations

 - total gallons purchase,

 The receipts will need to be kept with the information you received at the vehicle checkout.
-At the completion of your travel the bag with the keys, fuel card, and fuel receipts are to be turned back in to the person responsible for the vehicle.
-With the information you received during vehicle checkout you will find a list of places that accept the state fuel card.
+At the completion of your travel, the bag with the keys, fuel card, and fuel receipts are to be turned back in to the person responsible for the vehicle.
 All Maverick stores take the state fuel card.
 Employees are asked to always use the state card for refueling whenever possible, because taxes will automatically be excluded.
 If you cannot find a place that takes the state fuel card, you can use a station card (for example, Shell or Phillips 66) located in the packet.
 In the event of an emergency where you are unable to find a place that accepts either the state fuel card or the station card, employees may pay for fuel using their personal funds, and submit their receipt for reimbursement.
-Employees should note on the log that their personal card was used, but otherwise follow the same procedures.
+Employees should note that their personal card was used, but otherwise follow the same procedures.

 Returning the Vehicle

-The vehicle must be returned clean (garbage removed), and fueled (no less than 3/4 of a tank).
+The vehicle must be returned clean (garbage removed), and fueled.
 The vehicle must be returned to the same location.
-The employee should ensure that the mileage log requirements are completed and all receipts are in the bag with the keys.
-If the district or school building is closed, the bag should be placed in the designated drop box.
+The employee should ensure that the fleet requirements/paperwork are completed and all receipts are in the bag with the keys.
+If the district or school building is closed, the bag should be placed in the designated drop box, or as instructed to you by the personnel who has been given the responsibility of the vehicle.

 Personnel Responsible for Vehicles